Psychologist

 Acrophobia can be counter-productive in normal everyday life, with some sufferers being afraid to go up a flight of stairs or a ladder, or to stand on a chair, table, (etc.).
 The actual phobia manifests itself in different ways.
 Some sufferers experience it almost all the time, others just in response to direct stimuli.
 Everyone has their own unique formula for when and how to feel afraid and anxious.

 Acrophobia can be treated in similar ways to other phobic and anxiety disorders, with a range of treatments including reality therapy and cognitive behavior therapy and the use of anti-anxiety medication.
 Effective treatment is based on the assumption that acrophobia is a learned response to being in certain situations.
-A response that is powerful, uncomfortable, embarrassing, inconvenient, debilitating at times, perhaps even seriously debilitating - but still a learned response.
+This learned response is typically powerful, uncomfortable, embarrassing, inconvenient, and debilitating at times.
 And just as you can learn to have a particular response you can un-learn it.

 Therapists can help people who have acrophobia to develop coping skills to manage their fear and anxiety.
 This involves understanding and adjusting thoughts and beliefs that help create the anxiety, learning and practicing specific behavioral social skills to increase confidence, and then slowly and gradually practicing these skills in real situations.